cyberbotics/webots/docs/discord/technical-questions-2020.md

 `@saditya` it is probably simpler to design the shape in an external 3D modelling software such as Blender

-> `@Shadow` I just tried your PROTO file and seems to work perfectly for me, maybe you don't have space anymore on your hard drive or Webots does not have write access in the temporary directory.
+> `@Kormit` I just tried your PROTO file and seems to work perfectly for me, maybe you don't have space anymore on your hard drive or Webots does not have write access in the temporary directory.

 `@David Mansolino` second thought, on Windows 10 I can reproduce the problem

-##### Shadow 08/04/2020 10:46:44
+##### Kormit 08/04/2020 10:46:44
 `@David Mansolino` Does this mean its a bug within webots?

 ##### David Mansolino [Cyberbotics] 08/04/2020 10:48:54
 Probbaly, I am still investigating

-##### Shadow 08/04/2020 10:50:17
+##### Kormit 08/04/2020 10:50:17
 Thanks

 ##### David Mansolino [Cyberbotics] 08/04/2020 10:57:28